-It’s also worth mentioning that Acer’s Predator line includes a number of towers and monitors that do a very good job of staying on the cutting edge of gaming tech, so take a look at more of the Predator brand if this has you curious.
+It’s also worth mentioning that Acer’s Predator line includes a number of towers and monitors that do a very good job of staying on the cutting edge of gaming tech so you can go online at online casino malaysia.

 This Asus model is a bit smaller – we don’t suggest going much lower than 27 inches, because at that point it will be difficult to see any different between 1080p and 4K.
 The resolution on this model is 2560 x 1440, and instead of being curved the screen actually has a focus on wide viewing angles, so it can easily double as a TV in smaller spaces.
 Asus has also included a couple filters to reduce eye fatigue for long playing sessions, as well as a 144Hz refresh rate to keep games smooth from beginning to end.